-- The priority is aimed at universal health care program into action, in which every citizen of Georgia will still be protected from high healthcare expenses.
-Taking into consideration international best practice, the models of public private cooperation will be viewed, to ensure more contribution of employed people in covering healthcare costs. - New model of cumulative pension system will be implemented, which will become the guarantee for decent existence in pension age.
-Cumulative system means cofounding by employee, employer and state budget. - Implementation of electronic medical records system will be started all over the country, which will facilitate to improvement of healthcare quality. - Specialized health care program funding will be continued: all patients will be eligible for hepatitis C elimination programme in future as well, the quality of mental health programme will be improved on the level of inpatient, outpatient and community based services.
-Special attention will be paid to maternal and child health the plan for regionalization of perinatal medical centres will be implemented throughout Georgia; children's immunization in accordance with national calendar and provision of pregnant and infants with preparations, essential for healthy development, will be continued. - The requirements of labour market will be studies and close coordination between the job seekers and employees will be promoted.
-The state will provide information support to job seekers in terms of choosing profession, training and retraining.
-The state will actively facilitate engagement of potential employers in vocational retraining process.
+- Implementation of universal health care program in which every citizen of Georgia will be still protected from high healthcare expenses is a priority.
+Taking into consideration international best practice, the models of public and private cooperation will be viewed to ensure more contribution of employed people in covering healthcare costs. - New model of cumulative pension system will be implemented which will become the guarantee for decent existence in pension age.
+Cumulative system means cofounding by employee, employer and state budget. - Implementation of electronic medical records system will be started all over the country, which will facilitate improvement of healthcare quality. - Specialized health care program funding will be continued: all patients will be eligible for hepatitis C elimination programme in future as well, the quality of mental health programme will be improved on the level of inpatient, outpatient and community based services.
+Special attention will be paid to maternal and child health the plan for regionalization of perinatal medical centres will be implemented throughout Georgia; Children's immunization in accordance with national calendar and provision of pregnant and infants with preparations essential for healthy development will be continued. - The requirements of labour market will be studied and close coordination between the job seekers and employees will be promoted.
+The state will provide information support to the job seekers in terms of choosing profession, training and retraining.
+The state will actively facilitate engagement of the potential employers in vocational retraining process.